-7 Conclusion
+6 Conclusion

 Discussions of how monetary policy can lift an economy out of chronic below-target inflation are almost always based on the logic of how transitory interest-rate shocks affect real and nominal variables.
-Nowadays, there is little theoretical or empirical controversy around how this type of monetary shock transmits to the rest of the economy: An increase in the nominal interest rate causes an increase in the real interest rate, which puts downward pressure on both aggregate activity and price growth.
+Nowadays, there is little theoretical or empirical controversy around how transitory monetary shocks transmit to the rest of the economy: An increase in the nominal interest rate causes an increase in the real interest rate, which puts downward pressure on both aggregate activity and price growth.
 Within this logic, a central bank trying to reflate a low-inflation economy will tend to set interest rates as low as possible.
 This policy is effective as long as the cut in interest rates is expected to be transitory.

-The question is what happens when the low-interest-rate policy is in place for a decade or more (as in the eurozone or Japan), and agents come to expect that it will continue to be maintained over the indefinite future.
+The question is what happens when the low-interest-rate policy has been in place for a decade or more and agents come to expect that low rates will continue to be maintained over the indefinite future-as in Japan post 1995, the eurozone post 2008, or, as it seems, the United States post Covid-19 pandemic.
 The available evidence shows that at some point these economies find themselves with zero or negative nominal rates and with the low-inflation problem not going away.
-One interpretation of what happens at this point is that the classic Fisher effect kicks in, and the situation perpetuates: The monetary authority keeps the interest rate low because inflation is still below target (the temporary-interest-rate-shock logic) and inflation is low because the interest rate has been low for a long period of time (the Fisher effect).
+One interpretation of what happens at this point is that the situation perpetuates: The monetary authority keeps the interest rate low because inflation is still below target (the temporary-interest-rate-shock logic) and inflation is low because the interest rate has been low for a long period of time (the classic Fisher effect).

-In this paper I provide empirical evidence drawn from an empirical and an optimizing model in favor of the hypothesis that a gradual and permanent increase in the nominal interest rate leads to a monotonic adjustment of inflation to a permanently higher level, low real interest rates, and no output loss.
-An alternative interpretation of this result is that implementing a lasting increase in the de-facto inflation target requires gradually rising rates in the short run, and causes a rising path of inflation.
-These findings are consistent with the neo-Fisherian prediction that a credible announcement of a gradual return of the nominal interest rate to normal levels can achieve a swift reflation of the economy with sustained levels of economic activity.
+In this paper I provide empirical evidence drawn from an empirical and an optimizing model in favor of the hypothesis that a gradual and permanent increase in the nominal interest rate leads to a quick and monotonic adjustment of inflation to a permanently higher level, low real interest rates, and no output loss.
+Put differently, implementing an increase in the inflation target requires gradually rising rates, and causes a rising path of inflation.

+Taken together, the findings reported in this paper are consistent with the neo-Fisherian prediction that a credible announcement of a gradual return of the nominal interest rate from the vicinity of zero to historically normal levels can achieve a swift reflation of the economy with sustained levels of economic activity.